Dental Implant-Retained Dentures – Attleboro, MA

 Your teeth can serve you for a lifetime if you take the time to care for your smile.
 Unfortunately, complete tooth loss is a reality for 35 million Americans.
 If you’ve tried traditional dentures to replace your missing teeth, you know firsthand they don’t feel natural.
 Despite several innovations to improve their function, they will always have their limitations.
 You don’t need to settle for anything less than the best.
-You can enjoy the closest thing to your natural teeth with implant-retained dentures.
+You can enjoy the closest thing to your natural teeth with dental implant-retained dentures in Attleboro, MA.

 A conventional denture is the most traditional solution to replace an entire arch of missing teeth.
 Your dentist takes an impression of your mouth to create a custom-made acrylic base to hold your prosthetic teeth.
 It’s held to your gum tissue using suction or an adhesive.
 Continual improvements over the years have made dentures look and feel more realistic, but there will always be some degree of slipping or irritation.
 Dental implants can resolve their disadvantages.

 Dental implants are surgically placed into the jawbone to mimic your tooth roots.
 Your bone fuses to the posts to create a stable foundation for your denture.
 You’ll never need to worry about any slipping or irritation again while you enjoy a solution that can last for decades.